 Covid-19 and isolation: helpful things to remember about loneliness

-Even before the coronavirus outbreak, one in five of us already said we often or always felt lonely.
+Before the pandemic, one in five of us said we often or always felt lonely.
 Our head of health and resilience policy Olivia Field talks through some important things to remember about loneliness

 We know that loneliness can be triggered by stress, and poor physical and mental health.
 Significant life changes also spark loneliness – from stopping work to losing someone you love.